-Farm law protests: At least 80 police officers injured, 4 FIRs registered in Republic Day violence
+Farm law protests: Over 100 police officers injured, 22 FIRs registered in Republic Day violence

 Visuals from many areas showed the protestors clashing with the police personnel, who resorted to tear gases and baton-charging to quell the agitation.
 In some areas, the farmers outnumbered the police.
 One farmer also died in the incident after his tractor overturned near ITO.
 Farmers have, however, alleged that he died in police firing.

+The police blamed the protestors for instigating violence.
+“Despite persuasion by Delhi Police, the farmers led by Nihangs on their horses fully equipped with deadly weapons like swords, kripans and fursas charged the police and broke the several layers of barricades, which were erected between Mukarba Chowk and Transport Nagar,” a police statement read, according to NDTV.

 Samyukt Kisan Morch, an umbrella body of the 40 farmers’ unions, called off the tractor rally and said that their movement will continue peacefully.
-They disassociated themselves from the incident and appealed for peace.
+They disassociated themselves from the violence and appealed for peace.
 The body has blamed “anti-social elements” for the incident.

 “Anti-social elements had infiltrated the otherwise peaceful movement,” the body said in a statement.
 “We have always held that peace is our biggest strength and that any violation would hurt the movement.”